rwu2359/CFforID/README.md

 To convert back from FMFID to the Field Id, just do the reverse.
 Take off the table ID, divide by 2^32 and then look that value up in the field names, or even better go and read the excellent article by Andrew Duncan from databuzz -- [querying the system tables(https://www.databuzz.com.au/accessing-base-tables-in-claris-filemaker-2023/)]

 ## Brucie bonus
 There is one extra step that is helpful here.
 If your query has a Prefer header with value fmodata.entity-ids then all the returned keys will be FMFID.
-If you use that data with these functions you can then do a set field by name, and your inbound data JSONGetELement() will also not break.
+If you use that data with these functions you can then do a set field by name, and your inbound data JSONGetElement() will also not break.

 ## FileMaker file
 Simple with layout calculations to show the custom functions in operation